 Lily Ray Byers Scholarship

 Education major in Early Childhood (PK-4) who has achieved academic excellence.
-The award amount is up to $900 (two scholarships awarded per year).
+Two scholarships are awarded per year.

 Lorancie Byers Scholarship

 Education major who has achieved academic excellence.
-The award amount is up to $900 (two scholarships awarded per year).
+Two scholarships are awarded per year.

 Sadie Lindey Carey Scholarship